A modified rapid sequence intubation (RSI) approach is usually preferred in shocked patients, including:

 - The mantra is “Resuscitate before you intubate!”

-“Shock is an anaesthetic” so the basic rapid sequence intubation (RSI) is “roc/sux-tube-apology” in a shocked patient
+“Shock is an anaesthetic” (attributed to Richard Dutton, former Chief Of Anaesthesia at Shock Trauma, Baltimore) so the basic building block of rapid sequence intubation (RSI) is “roc/sux-tube-apology” in a shocked patient with altered mental state

-- Use judicious doses of sedatives to make the procedure as non-distressing as possible, without compromising safety
+- Use judicious doses of induction agents to make the procedure is as non-distressing as possible, without compromising safety

-- Remember that primary objective is to keep the patient alive while achieving intubation
+- Remember that the primary objective is to keep the patient alive while achieving intubation

 - Peri-intubation hypotension is associated with increased mortality